THEVAPERSGUIDE

 Pod Systems

-Compact devices that use replaceable or refillable pods instead of traditional tanks.
-Pod systems offer:
+Pod systems are compact devices that use replaceable or refillable pods instead of traditional tanks.
+They offer:

 • Ultra-portable - Smaller than vape pens